Commonly Used Data Types in C# with Examples

 char grade = 'A';

-Represents a sequence of characters and is enclosed in double quotes.
+The string type holds a sequence of characters (text), enclosed in double quotes (").

 string name = "John";